davodey/davidodey/_posts/blog/web-components/2015-05-27-lets-build-a-web-component.markdown

 We register the custom element with <code class="highlighter-rouge">document.registerElement('facebook-share');</code>  One of the most powerful aspects of custom elements is that you define special methods called lifecycle callbacks.
 We won't go into detail about them in this post, but if you would like to read more about them you can do so at [MDN]{:target="_blank"}.

-Lifecycle callbacks allow you to attach behavior to the custom element when the element becomes registered, when it is inserted into to the DOM, when it is removed from the DOM, or when an attribute of the element is changed, added or removed.
+Lifecycle callbacks allow you to attach behavior to the custom element, during key phases of the elements lifecycle.
+1. When the element becomes registered.
+2. When it is inserted into to the DOM.
+3. When it is removed from the DOM.
+4. When an attribute of the element is changed, added or removed.
 Powerful stuff.

 Now that the custom element is created and registered, let's create a template that will hold the markup.
 We'll do this in the component.html file.